 Formally known as Streethawks, Get Out And Learn (G.O.A.L.) emphasizes the importance of exercise and healthy living while providing elementary schools with the equipment to teach hockey in P.E.
 Each school receives a one hour clinic from the Blackhawks youth hockey staff and P.E. teachers are invited to a training session at the United Center.
 This year G.O.A.L. has reached over 30,000 kids.

 Our mission is to provide highly intense skill-oriented camps for local youth hockey players using top-notch coaches.
 The Blackhawks are committed to increasing participation and raising the platform for amateur hockey players in the Midwest.
+Registration for 2017 summer camps is now open!

 The Blackhawks give qualifying amateur hockey teams the opportunity to experience being a pro for a day.
 Teams get the chance to play a game at the United Center prior to attending a home game that night.
 Highlights from their game are played on the jumbotron for the fans to enjoy during intermission.